Aider-AI/aider/README.md

 - [Add images to the chat](https://aider.chat/docs/usage/images-urls.html) (GPT-4o, Claude 3.5 Sonnet, etc).
 - [Add URLs to the chat](https://aider.chat/docs/usage/images-urls.html) and aider will read their content.
 - [Code with your voice](https://aider.chat/docs/usage/voice.html).
+- Create and integrate custom tools with Aider using the `--custom-tool` argument.

 ## Top tier performance